 Sora is a new reading and listening app from OverDrive and Granite School District.
-With Sora, students and staff can access a large collection of ebooks and audiobooks for independent, recreational, or teacher-assigned reading.
+With Sora, students and staff can access a large collection of ebooks and audiobooks for independent, self-directed, or teacher-assigned reading.
 Students can read or listen to these books using a Chromebook, desktop computer, or personal mobile device.

 Getting Started with Sora